gwosc-tutorial/gwosc-catalog/README.md

     - `waveform_family`: (string) The name of the waveform family used in the estimation.
     - `data_url`: (string, url) The full URL to the file that stores posterior samples.
     - `is_preferred`: (bool) `true` if this set should be the preferred one to pick parameter values from.
+        Exactly one PE set should be preferred.
+If this key is omitted, it defaults to `false`.

 5. Parameters level